TrellixVulnTeam/swahilipython_SCMU/Doc/library/importlib.rst

    :term:`Finder` for modules declared in the Windows registry.
 This class implements the :class:`importlib.abc.MetaPathFinder` ABC.

-   Only class methods are defined by this class to alleviate the need for instantiation.
+   Only kundi methods are defined by this kundi to alleviate the need for instantiation.

    .. versionadded:: 3.3